codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/annotations.md

 {% endraw %}
 {% endhighlight %}

-After running this pipeline at least once, you can retrieve the metadata from any previous build by using the respective id:
+After running this pipeline at least once, you can retrieve the annotations from any previous build by using the respective id:

 ```shell
 codefresh get annotation build 5ce26f5ff2ed0edd561fa2fc
 ```

+You can also define `entity_type` as `image` and don't enter any `entity_id`.
+In this case the image created from the build step will be annotated.

 Note that this syntax is optional.
-You can still define metadata for a build using the post operations of any step and specifically mentioning `entity_type` as `build`.
+You can still define annotations for a build using the post operations of any step and specifically mentioning `entity_type` as `build`.

 ## What to read next